 Ready to dive into the role of a Product Marketing Manager with two feet?
 Then you’re probably wondering how to ace your next interview.
 But before we get stuck into the nitty-gritty, for anyone who’s new to the role, let’s take things right back to basics.

 Simply put, product marketing can be summed up as the driving force behind getting products to market - and keeping them there.
 Product marketers are the overarching voices of the customer, masterminds of messaging, enablers of sales, and accelerators of adoption.
 All at the same time.

-The finer details of a product marketer will vary from company-to-company, but to give you a flavour, here are a handful of the role’s most common responsibilities:
+The details of a product marketing role will vary from company-to-company, but to give you a flavor, here are a handful of the role’s most common responsibilities:

 - Product messaging and positioning